kelvinhado/Android-Development/ListView.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_student_list);

-		  // listViewStudent is the id of our ListView in the activity XML File lvStudent = (ListView) findViewById(R.id.listViewStudent);
+        	lvStudent = (ListView) findViewById(R.id.listViewStudent);
 			    lvAdapter = new ListAdapter(this, studentList);
-			lv.setAdapter(lvAdapter);
+			    lv.setAdapter(lvAdapter);*
     }

 ```

-2) create the XML Layout for each item of our listView in the Layout Folder
+##2) create the XML Layout that will be use to display each item of our list

+The good things is that we can completly customize this layout, adding images, TextViews...
+So now we will add two TextViews that will at the end display the firstname and lastname.

 ```
 <?xml version="1.0" encoding="utf-8"?>